Economic Growth, Cycles and Policy

 The Bank balance sheet can be simplified in:

-• assets: loands, securities, reserves
+• assets: loans, securities, reserves

-• liabilities: depotis, wholesale funding, equity.
+• liabilities: deposits, wholesale funding, equity.

 Bank can create deposits ( give loans) and expand their balance sheet, but there're some limits: